wty-yy/metamotivo/README.md

 scores = reward_eval.run(model)
 ```

 You can do the same for the other evaluations provided in `humenv.bench`.
-Please refer to `examples/humenv_evaluation.py` for a full evaluation loop.
+Please refer to `tutorial_benchmark.ipynb` for a full evaluation loop.

 # Citation
 ```